golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

 ### 1. Logging Message

 1. Check the logging messages on your device page.
 Is it connecting?
-2. Set up recurring checks of the logs by clicking the green circle next to the "refresh" button and select the "1 s" refresh rate.
+2. Refresh the log display by clicking the circular arrow icon in the upper right
+3. Auto-Refresh can also be used.
+Selecting "Real-time" will hide all existing logs and display new ones as soon as they arrive

     ![Refresh Settings](assets/refresh_settings.png)